yokto/Object/README.md

 ## Idea

 The idea is to be able to use multiparameter typeclasses to create a dot operator which can access certain properties of the object/datatype.
-We give a simple example of the kind of thing that we want to be able to write.
+We give a simple example of the kind of thing that we want to be able to write the following.

+	> :m -Prelude
+	> import Prelude hiding ((.))
+	> import Object
+	> import Object.Example
-	> import Data.Map
+	> import Data.Map hiding (size)
 	> let m = empty . [ 'f' := Just 1, 'o' := Just 2, 'o' := Nothing ]
 	> m
 	fromList [('f',Just 1),('o',Nothing)]